web-work-tools/web-work-tools.github.io/about/index.md

 I should probably hoook each of those domains up with a re-direct right now...
 I've just been pre-occupied with other things.
 That way I could still gain some promotional benefit of using the domain, while retaining the SEO value of having them live together for the time being.

-WebWork will be a mix of traditional web-technologies, and practical application of new web-tech such as ipfs and blockchain.
+Web-work.tools will cover a mix of traditional web-technologies, and practical application of new web-tech such as ipfs and blockchain.
 It's also where any practical data-science experiments would live.

 Ok, thanks for having this chat with me!